SiggiGue/hdfdict/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/siggigue/hdfdict/badge)](https://www.codefactor.io/repository/github/siggigue/hdfdict)
 [![Coverage Status](https://coveralls.io/repos/github/SiggiGue/hdfdict/badge.svg?branch=master)](https://coveralls.io/github/SiggiGue/hdfdict?branch=master)

-If you have a hierarchical data structure of numpy arrays in a dictionary for example, you can use this tool to save this dictionary into a h5py `File()` or `Group()` and load it again.
+If you have a hierarchical data structure of e.g. numpy arrays in a dictionary for example, you can use this tool to save this dictionary into a h5py `File()` or `Group()` and load it again.
 This tool just maps the hdf `Groups` to dict `keys` and the `Datset` to dict `values`.
 Only types supported by h5py can be used.
-The dicitonary-keys need to be strings until now.
+The dictionary-keys need to be strings.

 A lazy loading option is activated per default.
 So big h5 files are not loaded at once.
-Instead a dataset gets only loaded if it is accessed from the LazyHdfDict instance.
+Instead, a dataset gets only loaded if it is accessed from the LazyHdfDict instance.

 ## Example